carmenansio/AdaLoversConf22/README.md

   height: 100%;
   padding: 20px;
   position: absolute;
-  border-radius: 5px;
+  border-radius: 10px;
-  background: #1C7CCC;
+  border: 3px solid var(--border);
   backface-visibility: hidden;
 }
 ```

 Since we’ve hidden both images back face, there is nothing in the other side.
-So now we have to turn the `.front-face` 180 degrees:
+So now we have to turn the `.front-face` `180` grados:

 ```
 .front-face {